josealfo/8.-ePocket/README.md

 # React + TypeScript + Vite

+A Smart Contract to help manage daily expenses.

+'s user Interface to claim money on specific dates.

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+ Smart Contract his template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: